o3de/o3de.org/content/docs/user-guide/visualization/animation/character-editor/custom-events-parameters-motionevent-public-member-functions.md

 ## GetIsTickEvent

-Checks whether this is a tick event\.
+Checks whether this is a tick event.

 **Syntax**